Categories

 Julius Caesar

-Julius Caesar’s Good Relationship with His Soldiers
+Julius Caesar’s Relationship with His Soldiers

 As the most significant trait of a good leader, Caesar cared deeply about his troops and their safety and was often seen at the front lines during battles.

-Was Caesar a Good Strategist and Tactician Leader?
+Caesar Was a Good Strategist and Tactician

 Caesar contemplating the head of Pompey, by Giovanni Battista Tiepolo, 1750.